dimitryzub/serpapi-blog-posts-archive/Google/google_carousel/google_carousel_results_24_03_2022.md

 ### Using [Google Top Carousel API](https://serpapi.com/direct-answer-box-api) from SerpApi

-SerpApi is a paid API with a free plan which allows end-user In other words, you don't need to think about things you don't want to think about, or figuring out how things work and then maintain it over time if something crashes since everything is already done for the end-user.
+SerpApi is a paid API with a free plan which allows end-user to forget about figuring out how to bypass blocks from search entities and focus on the which data to extract.

 ```python
 from serpapi import GoogleSearch